 Among oilseeds, rapeseed–mustard (Brassica juncea L.) holds a prominent place in India’s agricultural economy.
 It is the rabi oilseed crop, accounting for about 27.8% of the country’s total oilseed production (Anonymous, 2020).
 In 2020, rapeseed–mustard was cultivated on 6.16 million hectares, producing 8.30 million tonnes with an average productivity of 1349 kg ha⁻¹ (Anonymous, 2020).
-Rajasthan, Uttar Pradesh, Haryana, Madhya Pradesh, and Gujarat together contribute over 80% of the national output (Shekhawatet al., 2012).
-The crop’s adaptability to diverse soil types—from light sandy loams to heavy clays—and its tolerance to low rainfall (25–40 cm) make it particularly important for semi-arid and rainfed farming systems (Shekhawat et al., 2012).
+Rajasthan, Uttar Pradesh, Haryana, Madhya Pradesh and Gujarat together contribute over 80% of the national output (Shekhawatet al., 2012).
+The crop’s adaptability to diverse soil typesfrom light sandy loams to heavy claysand its tolerance to low rainfall (25–40 cm) make it particularly important for semi-arid and rainfed farming systems (Shekhawat et al., 2012).
 Optimal growth occurs at 15–20 °C due to its C₃ photosynthetic pathway, with temperatures above 25 °C during flowering and seed filling leading to yield penalties (Kumar and Kumar, 2011).

 Nutrient management is one of the most critical factors determining mustard productivity.
 Nitrogen (N) is the most limiting primary macronutrient for mustard, influencing canopy development, leaf area expansion, branching, siliquae formation, seed filling, and ultimately yield (Elewaet al., 2014).
 Physiologically, N is an essential constituent of amino acids, proteins, nucleic acids, and chlorophyll, and plays a central role in photosynthesis and enzymatic reactions (Hashem, 2014; Know and Nabwami, 2015).
-Despite its importance, nitrogen use efficiency (NUE) in Indian agriculture remains low—typically 30–40%—with substantial losses through volatilization, denitrification, leaching, and runoff (Davari and Mirzakhani, 2009).
+Despite its importance, nitrogen use efficiency (NUE) in Indian agriculture remains lowtypically 30–40%with substantial losses through volatilization, denitrification, leaching, and runoff (Davari and Mirzakhani, 2009).
 Such inefficiencies not only increase production costs but also contribute to environmental problems, including ground water nitrate contamination and greenhouse gas emissions.

 Sulphur (S) is the fourth major nutrient after N, P, and K and is particularly vital for oilseed crops, which require two to three times more sulphur than cereals (Fazilet al., 2008).
-Sulphur is a key component of the amino acids methionine, cysteine, and cystine, and is necessary for protein synthesis, enzyme activation, chlorophyll formation, and glucosinolate production—compounds that contribute to mustard’s characteristic pungency (Kumar, 2014; Abdinet al., 2003).
-S deficiency leads to chlorosis, stunted growth, reduced branching, poor siliquae development, and significant declines in seed oil content (Rathore et al., 2014).
-In many parts of India, S deficiency has emerged as a widespread constraint due to the increased use of high-analysis fertilizers lacking S, declining use of organic manures, and intensive cropping without adequate replenishment (Piriet al., 2011).
+Sulphur is a key component of the amino acids methionine, cysteine, and cystine, and is necessary for protein synthesis, enzyme activation, chlorophyll formation, and glucosinolate productioncompounds that contribute to mustard’s characteristic pungency (Kumar, 2014; Abdinet al., 2003).
+S deficiency leads to chlorosis, stunted growth, reduced branching, poor siliquae development and significant declines in seed oil content (Rathore et al., 2014).
+In many parts of India, S deficiency has emerged as a widespread constraint due to the increased use of high-analysis fertilizers lacking S, declining use of organic manures and intensive cropping without adequate replenishment (Piriet al., 2011).

 The interaction between N and S metabolism is highly synergistic.
-Both are closely linked in protein synthesis, and the deficiency of one can limit the utilization of the other (Momohet al., 2004; Akmal et al., 2014).
-Balanced and adequate application of N and S has been shown to significantly enhance plant growth, nutrient uptake, yield attributes, seed yield, protein content, and oil quality in mustard (Piriet al., 2011; Rathore et al., 2014).
+Both are closely linked in protein synthesis and the deficiency of one can limit the utilization of the other (Momohet al., 2004; Akmal et al., 2014).
+Balanced and adequate application of N and S has been shown to significantly enhance plant growth, nutrient uptake, yield attributes, seed yield, protein content and oil quality in mustard (Piriet al., 2011; Rathore et al., 2014).
 Yet, despite the established benefits, in many mustard-growing areas, nutrient management practices remain suboptimal, particularly under rainfed and resource-limited conditions.

-Organic amendments, such as farmyard manure (FYM), compost, and other organic residues, not only supply N, S, and other essential nutrients but also improve soil organic carbon, microbial activity, and moisture-holding capacity, leading to improved nutrient availability and sustainable yield gains (Kumar and Kumar, 2011).
+Organic amendments, such as farmyard manure (FYM), compost and other organic residues, not only supply N, S, and other essential nutrients but also improve soil organic carbon, microbial activity and moisture-holding capacity, leading to improved nutrient availability and sustainable yield gains (Kumar and Kumar, 2011).
 Rock phosphate, a natural source of phosphorus, when applied in conjunction with organic matter, undergoes enhanced solubilization due to microbial activity and root exudates, providing a more sustained P release compared to water-soluble fertilizers.
 This integrated approach can be particularly beneficial in low-input systems where chemical fertilizer use is limited.